Amin al-Husseini: Recruitment

 Bosnian Muslims losing around 85,000 from a genocidal Chetnik ethnic cleansing operations alone.

 The Muslims had three options: to join the Croatian Ustaše, or the Yugoslav partisans, or to create local defense units.
-Following a tradition of service in the old Bosnian regiments of the former Austro-Hungarian army, they chose an alliance with Germany, which promised them autonomy.
+Following a tradition of service in the old Bosnian regiments of the former Austro-Hungarian army, a number of Bosnians chose an alliance with Germany, which promised them autonomy.
 Husseini, having been petitioned by the Bosnian Muslim leaders, was well informed of their plight.